Pamento/Kanban-beta/README.md

-Kanban, like example of object oriented programming (OOP).
+Kanban, like example of object oriented programming (POO).